 You will gain hands-on experience of working with museum objects alongside professional curators, conservators, archivists, and learning and engagement specialists from the University’s Museums and Special Collections Service.
 You will be encouraged to research the environment that artefacts are displayed in, how objects are cared for and understood, and the meanings that they hold for different audiences.

 You will be given expert guidance in developing your communication, research, presentation, teamwork and problem-solving skills, and receive the opportunity to gain hands-on experience at our three on-site museums: the Museum of English Rural Life, the Ure Museum of Greek Archaeology, and the Cole Museum of Zoology.
 There is also the opportunity to work with the University’s important botanical and geological collections, literary archives and major 20th century print and design collections.

 You will also be able to gain first-hand experience of professional museum work, through volunteering, a placement module, and a final year exhibition project.
-In 2019, students produced an exhibition titled ‘Thinking Rationally?’ which explored how people made do with limited resources during wartime, and how we can learn from this experience in a time of increasing concern over sustainability.
+In 2023, students produced an exhibition titled ‘Among the Trees‘ which explored the complex relationship between humans and trees using the MERL and Special Collections items.
+It examined themes of folklore, myth, craft, outdoor learning, and wellbeing.

 Sessions are taught by Museum Studies specialists and practising museum professionals through varied teaching methods, including lectures, practicals, seminars and fieldwork.

 Year groups are small (of up to 20 students) and there is an emphasis on developing team working and task management skills during all three years of your degree.

 Explore our online course pages for more information about course and module content: